Survey of Privacy Threats and Countermeasures in Federated Learning

 \subsection{Vertical Federated Learning}

-VFL enables clients holding the different features of the same samples to collaboratively train a model which takes all of the various features each client has as input.
-There are VFL studies to deal with various models including linear/logistic regression \cite{SLR,LR,LR2,LR3,LR4}, decision trees \cite{secureboost,tree,tree2,tree3,federboost}, neural networks \cite{fdml,NN,pyvertical,transnet}, and other non-linear models \cite{non-linear,fedv}.
+VFL enables clients holding the different features of the same samples to collaboratively train a model that takes each client's various features as input.
+There are VFL studies that deal with various models including linear/logistic regression \cite{SLR,LR,LR2,LR3,LR4}, decision trees \cite{secureboost,tree,tree2,tree3,federboost}, neural networks \cite{fdml,NN,pyvertical,transnet}, and other non-linear models \cite{non-linear,fedv}.

 Figure \ref{LM_VFL} shows an overview of the standard VFL learning protocol.
-In VFL, only one client holds labels and it plays the role of a server.
-Therefore, two types of entities participate in learning of VFL: \begin{enumerate} \item \textbf{Active client} - Features and labels owner.
+In VFL, only one client holds labels, and it plays the role of a server.
+Therefore, two types of entities participate in learning of VFL:

+\begin{enumerate} {\roman{enumi}} \item \textbf{Active client} - Features and labels owner.
 Active client coordinates the learning procedure.
-It calculates the loss and exchanges intermediate results with the passive clients. \item \textbf{Passive clients} - Features owners.
-Each passive client keeps both its features and model local but exchanges intermediate results with the active client. \end{enumerate} VFL consists of two phases: IDs matching and learning phases.
-In IDs matching phases, all clients shares the common sample IDs.
-In learning phase, each client has a separate model with its own features as input, and the passive clients send the computed intermediate outputs to the active client.
+It calculates the loss and exchanges intermediate outputs with the passive clients. \item \textbf{Passive clients} - Features owners.
+Each passive client keeps both its features and model local but exchanges intermediate outputs with the active client. \end{enumerate} VFL consists of two phases: ID matching and learning phases.
+In the ID matching phases, all clients share the common sample IDs.
+In the learning phase, each client has a separate model with its own features as input, and the passive clients send the computed intermediate outputs to the active client.
 The active client calculates the loss based on the aggregated intermediate outputs and sends the gradients to all passive clients.
-Then, the passive clients updates its own model parameters.
-This process is repeated until the convergence.
+Then, the passive clients update their own model parameters.
+This process is repeated until convergence.
 During inference time, all clients need to cooperate to predict the label of a sample.